Die Brücke (film): Reception

 The film won its director Bernhard Wicki international attention, which resulted in his participation in co-directing the movie The Longest Day (1962).

 Die Brücke won four awards at the German Film Awards in 1960, including Best Feature Film and Best Direction, and was given a special award in 1989 for the "40th Anniversary of the Federal Republic of Germany".
 It also received several international prizes, notably the Golden Globe Award for Best Foreign Language Film and the National Board of Review Award for Best Foreign Language Film.
 It received the Best Film award and the FIPRESCI prize at the Mar del Plata Film Festival.
 It was also nominated for the Academy Award for Best Foreign Language Film, but lost to the French film Black Orpheus.

 The film was released in the United States in 1961 by Allied Artists.

 Home media

 Die Brücke was released on DVD in Germany in 1999 by Kinowelt Home Entertainment.
 A Special Edition was released in 2007.
 Both are in German only.

 The Bridge/Die Brücke was released on DVD in the UK, by Digital Classics DVD, on 19 October 2009 with English subtitles and a bonus film about director Bernhard Wicki.

 The film was issued in the US in June 2015 on Blu-ray and DVD by The Criterion Collection.

 Remake

 A remake of the film for television was produced and premiered on the German television station Pro7 on September 29, 2008.
-Actors in the production include François Goeske and Franka Potente.
+Actors in the production included François Goeske and Franka Potente.
 It was not well received by critics, who said that it fell far short of the original's intensity.